-A typical bilge and ballast system consists of a general service pump, bilge and ballast pump and a dedicated bilge pump.
-The two system take suction from their dedicated valve manifold; and are separated from each other using non return dedicated suction valve as displayed in above diagram.
+A typical bilge and ballast system consist of a general service pump, bilge, and ballast pump, and a dedicated bilge pump.
+The two systems take suction from their dedicated valve manifold; and are separated from each other using a nonreturn dedicated suction valve as displayed in the above diagram.

-As shown in the above diagram the ballast pump can also take suction from bilge well; but are only to be used under emergency condition.
-This ensure that the ballast pump lines remain free from any oil or harmful chemicals.
-Typically bilge water contains traces of oil, emulsifier, various solvents and other liquids; which needed to be minimized before discharging overboard the ship.
+As shown in the above diagram the ballast pump can also take suction from the bilge well but are only to be used under emergency conditions.
+This ensures that the ballast pump lines remain free from any oil or harmful chemicals.
+Typically bilge water contains traces of oil, emulsifier, various solvents, and other liquids; which needed to be minimized before discharging overboard the ship.

-All bilge suction on board whether be in cargo holds or engine space are fitted with mud holds or pair of strainers; followed by the screw down non return valve.
-In larger ships an additional submersible pump is installed above the bulkhead deck with separate power supply; connected to the bilge suction.
+All bilge suction on board whether being in cargo holds or engine space are fitted with mud holds or pair of strainers; followed by the screw down non return valve.
+In larger ships, an additional submersible pump is installed above the bulkhead deck with a separate power supply; connected to the bilge suction.

 Key Parts of The System And Their Function